adamhope/sms-voting-game/README.md

     - pin numbers removes the need to talk to other players

 ## Winning
-- Rules for winning have not been determined
+- Rules for winning have not been finalised
     - however the winners will not be the top 1-3 players who have voted for the most people as we want to encourage recipricale voting

 ## Routes

 ##### Message contents: <username> dispatched to /sms/?mobile=<phone_number>&response=<username>&message_id=0
     if <username> is registered and mobile number matches registered user Send back "You are already registered <username>.
 Your PIN is <pin_no>.